seqeralabs/docs/multiqc_docs/core/reports/customization.md

         color: "#c3e6c3"
 ```

-As of version 1.8, this also works for customising the config of bargraph categories:
+As of version 1.8, this also works for customizing the config of bargraph categories:

 ```yaml
 custom_plot_config: